joaosvictor/haskell-scheme/README.md

 # Usage

 You can download the interactive haskell environment from the haskell website: https://www.haskell.org/downloads/.
-Then you will be able to run this project through the `ghc` or `ghci`
+Then you will be able to run this project through the `ghc` or `ghci`.

 After installation you can either run the file `run.sh` or edit and recompile the `main.hs` file through `ghci`.

 ```
+# run:
+chmod +x run.sh
+./run.sh

 # recompile:
 ghc main.hs && ./main
 ```